Best Cathedrals in Europe to Delight the Artsy Traveler

 I visit cathedrals to revel in the history and the art and to imagine the incredible skill and dedication required to build them so long ago.
 When I study just how complex these ancient structures are, I marvel anew at the ingenuity of humanity.

-I’ve left out several of the biggies, like St. Peter’s Basilica in Rome and Cologne Cathedral in Germany, that you might expect to see on a list of top cathedrals in Europe.
-But my aim here is to share the houses of worship that over the years have touched me the most and that I revisit every chance I get.
+I’ve left out several of the biggies, like St. Peter’s Basilica in Rome and Cologne Cathedral in Germany, that you might expect to see on a list of best cathedrals in Europe.
+But my aim here is to share the places that over the years have touched me the most and that I revisit every chance I get.

 My choices are located in England, France, Spain, and Italy.